liqotech/liqo/docs/pages/User/Post-Install/authentication.md

 weight: 3
 ---

+## Introduction

+Authentication mechanism prevents your cluster of being peered by anyone on the network you are exposed on.
+This is particularly important if your cluster exposes its services to the Internet.

-The inter-cluster authentication procedure makes possible that a cluster can get an Identity (with an associated Role) that makes possible to create the required resources needed for the clusters' interconnection.
+More precisely, the inter-cluster authentication procedure makes the cluster accessible can get an Identity (with an associated Role) that makes it possible to create the required resources needed for the clusters' interconnection.

-Liqo support two different methods:
+##  Configuration

+Liqo authentication can be configured with:

-* __Empty Token__: any request will be accepted if there is no Identity related to the same clusterID
+* __Empty Token__: any peering request will be accepted.
-* __Token Matching__: a request will be accepted only if it contains the correct token that has to be delivered out of band
+* __Token Matching__ *Default*: a request will be accepted if and only if it contains an exact token.
+Similarly to bootstrapt TLS mechanism, the token has to be delivered out of band.

 ## Setting the Authentication Method

-You can select the authentication method editing the ClusterConfig resource with the following command:
+The Authentication method can be set at install time and changed any time afterwards.
+The chart helm has the flag enabled by default.
+If you want to change it afterwards, you can select the authentication method editing the ClusterConfig resource with the following command:
 ```bash
 kubectl edit clusterconfig
 ```